What is a Fixed Point Contract?

 - Details about the project, including completion and clean-up

-If you are trying to decide which type of contract is best suited for you, read on for a list of pros and cons to signing a fixed point contract.
+If you are trying to decide which type of contract is best suited for you, read on for a list of pros and cons to signing a fixed point/fixed price contract.

-Pros and Cons to Signing a Fixed Point Contract
+Pros and Cons to Signing a Fixed Price Contract